The page for smartphones is this place

 Future status of society Impact on sector

-1.5℃ Initiatives aimed at achieving carbon neutrality advance significantly, leading to the introduction of a carbon tax and the growing popularization of renewable energy.
-The use of renewable energy gains popularity at an ever-faster pace toward carbon neutrality.
+1.5℃ Initiatives aimed at achieving carbon neutrality advance significantly, leading to the enforcement of carbon taxation, the introduction of building materials with low carbon footprint and the growing popularization of renewable energy The construction of facilities designed to reduce environmental burden progresses at an ever-faster pace

 figure